Microsoft/azure-docs.cs-cz/articles/azure-resource-manager/resource-group-using-tags.md

 ## <a name="templates"></a>Šablony

-Chcete-li během nasazování označit prostředek, přidejte `tags` element do prostředku, který nasazujete.
+To tag a resource during deployment, add the `tags` element to the resource you're deploying.
 Zadejte název a hodnotu značky.

 ### <a name="apply-a-literal-value-to-the-tag-name"></a>Použití literálové hodnoty na název značky